lainio/err2/README.md

 isn't perfect.
 We have run many benchmarks to try to minimise the performance penalty this kind of mechanism might bring.
 We have focused on the _happy path_ analyses.
 If the performance of the *error path* is essential, don't use this mechanism presented here.
-But be aware that if your code uses the error path as a part of algorithm itself something is wrong.
+But be aware that if your code uses the **error path as a part of algorithm itself something is wrong**.

 **For happy paths** by using `try.ToX` error check functions **there are no performance penalty at all**.
 However, the mandatory use of the `defer` might prevent some code optimisations like function inlining.
+And still, we have cases where using the `err2` and `try` package simplify the algorithm so that it's faster than the return value if err != nil version.
+(See the benchmarks for `io.Copy` in the repo)

-If you have a performance-critical use case, we recommend you to write performance tests to measure the effect.
+If you have a performance-critical use case, we always recommend you to write performance tests to measure the effect.
 As a general guideline for maximum performance we recommend to put error handlers as high in the call stack as possible, and use only error checking (`try.To()` calls) in the inner loops.
 And yes, that leads to non-local control structures, but it's the most performant solution of all.
+(The repo has benchmarks for that as well)

 The original goal was to make it possible to write similar code that the proposed Go2 error handling would allow and do it right now (summer 2019).
 The